moorepants/moorepants.info/content/blog/introducing-resonance.rst

 Computational Thinking Workshop and Seminar
 -------------------------------------------

-We held a "Computational Thinking in the Engineering and Sciences Curriculum" workshop at the UCD Data Science Institute on January 5th for about 20 faculty, staff, and graduate students from a variety of disciplines around campus.
+We held a workshop titled "Computational Thinking in the Engineering and Sciences Curriculum" at the UCD Data Science Institute on January 5th for about 20 faculty, staff, and graduate students from a variety of disciplines around campus.
 We proposed seven methods of utilizing computation to learn domain specific concepts and the attendees developed a variety of examples from their domains.
+The abstract read:

    This workshop invites faculty to think about computation in the context of engineering education and to design classroom experiences that develop